Stawell

 Table Chart PROFILE FAQ

-Stawell features high concentrations of lone person households, with a fairly typical median household size
+Stawell features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 61.1 percent of all households, including 19.8 percent couples with children, 30.2 percent couples without children, and 9.8 percent single parent families.
-Non-family households make up the remaining 38.9 percent, with lone person households at 35.4 percent and group households comprising 3.4 percent of the total.
-The median household size is 2.2 people, which matches the average for the Rest of Vic.
+Family households constitute 61.1% of all households, including 19.8% couples with children, 30.2% couples without children, and 9.8% single parent families.
+Non-family households account for the remaining 38.9%, with lone person households at 35.4% and group households comprising 3.4% of the total.
+The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households